pxslip/db-studio/docs/guides/headless-cms/build-static-website/next-13.md

 export default directus;
 ```

-Ensure your Project URL is correct when initializing the Directus JavaScript SDK.
+Ensure your Project URL is correct when initializing the d9 JavaScript SDK.

 ## Using Global Metadata and Settings

-In your Directus project, navigate to Settings -> Data Model and create a new collection called `global`.
+In your d9 project, navigate to Settings -> Data Model and create a new collection called `global`.
 Under the
 Singleton option, select 'Treat as a single object', as this collection will have just a single entry containing global
 website metadata.